In this blog post, you are going to learn about the three types of sales funnels that I’ve used to generate multiple millions of dollars online.

 Membership Program - Recurring Revenue

 If you can offer some kind of product, training, or service that will compel your audience to sign up for a membership, then you’ve got it made.
-That’s pure gold.
+That’s recurring revenue and that's pure gold.

 The Monthly Access Stage